matthewcm/zero/README.md

 Project at the moment is empty:
 Need to decide on a project, framework, database, testing strategy, and some endpoint setup.

+### CI Pipeline
+Using github actions to automate builds on prs or pushes.

 ### Framework: Actix-web
 Chosen because of the popular use of this tool, community is important, and documentation so far is pretty good.
 I have tried out Rocket in the past, but didn't gel with me.